-Registration for new students entering in the fall will begin in late June or early July.
-Student Services will keep you updated via the new student correspondence and website.
+Registration for new students entering in the fall will begin in June.
+Enrollment Services will keep you updated via the new student correspondence and website.
 Be sure to keep an eye on all of the materials and emails that come your way from admissions, including important orientation information.
 Ensure your contact information is always updated in OPUS.

-Your faculty advisor assignment will be announced at the EH department meeting during orientation.
-New students are also connected to a second-year student mentor.
+GDEH conducts student advising in small groups.
+Your advising group assignment will be provided at or near new student orientation.
+First-year students are also connected to a second-year student mentor.

 Official calendars are maintained by the Office of the Registrar.
 Check the Academic Calendar for an easy-to-read grid of semester start and end dates, finals dates, and more (be sure to look at the column for "Public Health").
 Also, check out the Rollins-specific calendar.